TC2013/aps-scripts/openxshareble_instructions.md

 Finally you'll need to make sure the bluetoothd daemon runs at boot and is run with the --experimental flag to enable all the BLE APIs.

-To do this edit the /etc/rc.local file
+To do this edit the /etc/rc.local file:

 `sudo nano /etc/rc.local`  (add the following line before the exit 0 at the end):

 `/usr/local/bin/bluetoothd --experimental &`

 Comment out the other bluetoothd line using a # in front of the line

 Alternately/additionally, you may need to edit /etc/init.d/bluetooth if your system uses that (for example, running Ubilinux Jessie on Edison).

 `sudo nano /etc/init.d/bluetooth`

 Comment out the line that reads `DAEMON=/usr/sbin/bluetoothd` and replace it with:

 `DAEMON=/usr/local/bin/bluetoothd`

 Comment out the line that reads `#SSD_OPTIONS="--oknodo --quiet --exec $DAEMON -- $NOPLUGIN_OPTION"` and replace it with:

 `SSD_OPTIONS="--oknodo --quiet --exec $DAEMON -- --experimental $NOPLUGIN_OPTION"`

 Reboot and confirm the correct version of bluetoothd is running:

 `ps aux | grep bluetoothd`

 Output should contain `/usr/local/bin/bluetoothd --experimental`, not `/usr/sbin/bluetoothd`.

 Next, you'll need to give permissions to users in the dialout group to run bluez stuff.

 `sudo nano /etc/dbus-1/system.d/bluetooth.conf`

 Add the following:
 ```
 <!-- allow users of dialout group (chosen by bewest) to